luizpvas/turbo-replay/README.md

 ## Installation

-> **Important**: Make sure you have installed [`hotwired/turbo-rails`](https://github.com/hotwired/turbo-rails) before using this gem!
+> **Important**: Make sure you have [`hotwired/turbo-rails`](https://github.com/hotwired/turbo-rails) installed before using this gem!

-Add this line to your application's Gemfile:
+1. Add this line to your application's Gemfile:

 ```ruby
 gem "turbo-replay"
 ```

-Execute the following commands to install the gem and generate an initializer:
+2. Execute the following commands to install the gem and generate an initializer:

 ```bash
 $ bin/bundle install
 $ bin/rails turbo-replay:install
 ```

-Replace the import for `@hotwired/turbo-rails` in your application.js
+3. Replace the import for `@hotwired/turbo-rails` in your application.js

 ```diff
 - import "@hotwired/turbo-rails"
 + import "turbo-replay"
 ```

-Now reload your server - and that's it!
+4. Reload your server - and that's it!

 ### Javascript events